-The show, "Perceptual Perpetual," relies on audience participation to activate the visual system, creating variations in how the conceptual work is experienced.
+The show, "Perceptual Perpetual," relied on audience participation to activate the visual system, creating variations in how the conceptual work is experienced.

 “It’s kind of a physics machine,” said Finch.
 “Similar to the anatomy of a pachinko game or children’s handheld spinner toy, where gravity, kinetics, and a variety of other forces, cause surfaces to spin and set objects in motion.
 Each piece offers a unique interactive framework that creates random fluctuations in movement and audio mechanics.
 As the work is activated, a conversation emerges between visual aesthetics and embodied interaction.”

-The result is a playful art experience celebrating creativity and human ingenuity,
+The result was a playful art experience celebrating creativity and human ingenuity,

-The opening reception for "Perceptual Perpetual" will be held Friday, Jan.
-26 from 6-9 p.m. with a talk by Finch at 6:30 p.m. in the front gallery of Art Leage Houston at 1953 Montrose Blvd. in Houston.
-The exhibit will be showcased through March 10.
+The Jan.
+26 opening reception for "Perceptual Perpetual" featured a talk by Finch in the front gallery of Art League Houston at 1953 Montrose Blvd. in Houston.

 Finch, who has a bachelor’s degree in art from the Rhode Island School of Design and two master’s degrees from the Maryland Institute, is a hybrid artist who works in traditional, digital, and multi-media forms, with a special emphasis in the area of creative interaction, kinetic assemblage, sonification, and conceptual art.